risingwavelabs/risingwave-data-talks-workshop-2024-03-04/workshop.md

     LIMIT 10;
 ```

-Then we can create a temporal filter to get the longest trips for the last 3 hours:
+Then we can create a temporal filter to get the longest trips for the last 1 minute:
 ```sql
     SELECT
         tpep_pickup_datetime,